IPsec Support

 Procedure

-Complete the following steps to configure a cloudeos router instance to share a VTI IPsec tunnel.
+Complete the following steps to configure a cloudeos and veos router instance to share a VTI IPsec tunnel.

 To use IKE version 1, complete the section below, then continue with the steps below.
 To use IKE version 2, which is the default version, start with Step 1 below.